At Ruston Paving, nothing is more important than the safety of our employees and those we interact with while we are on the job.

 Zero incidents is the goal for all projects.

 Safety is everyone’s responsibility at Ruston Paving.
-Our company provides a safe work environment, the financial support, management oversight, tools, and training so our employees can do their jobs safely.
+Our company provides a safe work environment, financial support, management oversight, tools, and training so our employees can do their jobs safely.
 All our employees do their part to make safety a personal priority.
-Together, these elements are part of our construction safety management system – one which aims to continuously identify hazards and reduce risks that lessen the likelihood of an incident occurring on the job.
+Together, these elements are part of our construction safety management system – one that aims to continuously identify hazards and reduce risks that lessen the likelihood of an incident occurring on the job.

 Our employees pledge to:

 - Never compromise their own safety or the safety of their co-workers to get the job done.

 - Actively look for hazards, promptly report them, and take appropriate action to alleviate the issue.

 - Be a good safety role model for their co-workers, friends, and family, even when off the job.

 Our safety culture is ever-improving.
 From national industry mandates to suggestions from our employees, we incorporate new safety procedures to make sure everyone goes home safe at the end of the day.

 From the high viz clothing worn by our employees to the pink paint we use to identify job site trip hazards, safety is always our top priority.